jmuehlig/perf-cpp/docs/sampling-symbols-and-flamegraphs.md

 /// (sorting via `true` flag is optional). const auto samples = sampler.result(/*sort = */ true);

-/// Translate into a frame graph format and write the result to "flagraphs.txt". samples.to_flamegraphs("flamegraphs.txt");
+/// Translate into a frame graph format and write the result to "flamegraphs.txt". samples.to_flamegraphs("flamegraphs.txt");
 ```